|10 year government bond yield||3.10%|

-Stocks are lower this morning on bad earnings from Cisco.
-Bonds and MBS are down small.
+Stocks are lower this morning after the CPI report.
+Bonds and MBS are down.

 Inflation at the consumer level rose 1% month-over-month and 8.6% on an annual basis.
 This is a 40 year high for the index.
 Ex-food and energy, the index rose 0.6% on a MOM basis and 6% year-over-year.
 These numbers were higher than Street expectations.